RayaneLamri/RayaneLamri/README.md

 How do I proceed to do so ?

 * Building projects made of primary features (Authentification, CRUD, Cookies, Authorization, ...)
-* Practicing abstraction, polymorphism and deep my understanding OOP
+* Deepen my understanding of OOP principles, design patterns and frameworks
 * Enhance my works with PHP Standard Recommendation, PHPUnit, Composer
 * Learning PHP Frameworks, Laravel at the moment